-Generators need to be placed within your designated barrio space, with a Carbon Dioxide fire extinguisher.
+Generators need to be placed within your designated Barrio space, with a Carbon Dioxide fire extinguisher.

-Generators are must have a grounded earth spike attached to them (see the earthing requirements on page 26)
+Generators are must have a grounded earth spike attached to them (see the earthing requirements in the earlier Section.)

 Some generators have multiple voltage outputs.
 These are usually three-phase generators.
-If the generator is able to output 400-415V, even if you're not using that voltage output, the ground spike must be inspected by the electrician who signs off on our permit checks.
+If the generator can output 400-415V, even if you're not using that voltage output, the ground spike must be inspected by the electrician who signs off on our permit checks.
 Failure to inform us in advance could result in a breach of regulations and may result in Nowhere being cancelled.
 Seriously.